sgorgun/queue-task-python/README.md

 ## Purpose

-The coding exercises are designed to test knowledge of the following concepts:
+The coding exercises are designed to test your knowledge of the following concepts:

-* The default Queue interface
+* The default queue interface
-* Queue via two Stacks
+* Queues that are implemented using two stacks
-* Usage of Queue data structure in practice
+* Using the queue data structure in practice

 ## Overview

 The coding exercises cover the following practical problems:
-* Implementing the default Queue interface
+* Implementing the default queue interface
-* Implementing Queue via two Stacks
+* Implementing a queue using two stacks
 * Calculating the number of islands in a grid
 * Knight traversal

 ## Coding exercises

-### Exercise 1: Implement the default Queue interface
+### Exercise 1: Implement the default queue interface

-The following snippet contains the default interface that could be used for implementation of Queue data structure.
-Of course the interface could be expanded with additional methods if needed.
+The following snippet contains the default interface, which can be used to implement the queue data structure.
+Of course, the interface can be expanded with additional methods if necessary.

 ```python
 class Queue: